-Figure 4: NVM Subsystem with Two Controller and One Port
+Figure 4: NVM Subsystem with Two Controllers and One Port

 There is a unique Identify Controller data structure for each controller and a unique Identify Namespace data structure for each namespace.
 Controllers with access to a shared namespace return the Identify Namespace data structure associated with that shared namespace (i.e., the same data structure contents are returned by all controllers with access to the same shared namespace).
-The IEEE Extended Unique Identifier (EUI64) field in the Identify Namespace data structure is a globally unique name associated with the namespace itself and may be used to determine when two or more controllers have access to the same shared namespace.
+There is a globally unique identifier associated with the namespace itself and may be used to determine when there are multiple paths to the same shared namespace.
+Refer to section 7.9.